 Which is a better investment?

 It depends on your goal.
-Ponce Park favors larger, fewer residences and a higher entry point, which suits primary-home and trade-down luxury buyers.
-Cora Merrick Park favors a lower entry point and a wellness focus, which widens the buyer pool.
+Ponce Park favors larger, fewer residences from $3 million and a retail-anchored park-front address, which suits primary-home and trade-down luxury buyers.
+Cora Merrick Park favors a $900,000 entry, a wider one- to three-bedroom range, and a WELL-pursuit wellness program, which widens the buyer pool to end-users and investors.
 I run the numbers on specific units in either building.
 Contact me for a side-by-side analysis.

 Ready to Work with Gerardo?